amidav16/React-Social-media-website/README.md

 The focus of this application is to show all the techniques i've learned through class and show my understanding towards them.
 Additionally i've utilized bootstrap's css to show my understanding of stylization, however i'm aware the course is not frontend focused.

-(Explain what project does, how it is structured and how i implemented it and which technologies i used, pitch sale)
+(Explain what project does, how it is structured and how i implemented it and which technologies i used, pitch sale) (EXPLAIN MY USE OF BABEL7)

 To get started start from the root folder and perform: